A woman took 550 times the usual dose of LSD, with surprisingly positive consequences - Local News 8

 However, in the past decade, research in this area has seen a resurgence, with scientists today exploring the role of hallucinogens on treatment-resistant depression, post traumatic stress disorder, cancer-related anxiety, addictions, and even anorexia.

 Fears of any permanent damage from psychedelics were eased by a large 2015 study of 130,000 American adults, comparing users to non-users.
-The study found no link between the use of LSD, psilocybin or mescaline (the psychoactive compounds in magic mushroom) and suicidal behavior or mental health problems.
+The study found no link between the use of LSD, mescaline or psilocybin (the psychoactive compounds in magic mushrooms) and suicidal behavior or mental health problems.

 However, some studies have found unpleasant effects from LSD, both during the high and after.
 People with negative reactions can have difficulty concentrating, dizziness, lack of appetite, dry mouth, nausea and/or imbalance for up to 10 to 14 hours after taking LSD; headaches and exhaustion can last up to 72 hours.